peter-patocka/java-angular-client/README.md

 # Angular 8 example application

-Firstly, we need to install dependendies for the node project:
+Firstly, because project is handled by NPM - Node package manager, we need to install dependencies for the node project:
 ```
 npm install
 ```